-The William R. Maples Center for Forensic Medicine is a joint initiative of the Colleges of Medicine and Liberal Arts and Sciences at the University of Florida.
+The William R. Maples Center for Forensic Medicine is a joint initiative of the Colleges of Medicine, Veterinary Medicine, and Liberal Arts and Sciences at the University of Florida.
 It was created in 1999 by the Board of Regents to honor the memory of Dr. William R. Maples, an internationally recognized pioneer in the field of forensic anthropology.

 The Maples Center for Forensic Medicine partners with several organizations to enhance instruction of the forensic sciences, and to offer state-of-the-art training to course participants and academic students.
 These partner organizations include, Florida Emergency Mortuary Operations Response System (FEMORS), the C. A. Pound Human Identification Laboratory, the Office of the Medical Examiner (Florida District Eight), and UF PathLabs.